 USDA offers three different types of loans.
 Read below to see which one suits you best.

 Guaranteed USDA Loan: USDA partners with local lenders to offer guaranteed loans.
 Guaranteed means USDA insures a portion of the mortgage in the event you default on your loan.
 Therefore, these lenders tend to feel comfortable offering modest loan terms to low-income individuals with less-than-favorable credit scores.
 These types of loans typically suit low- or moderate-income borrowers.
-To be eligible for a USDA loan, you can’t earn more than 115% of the median family income in the designated rural area.
+To be eligible for a guaranteed USDA loan, your adjusted household income can’t exceed more than 115% of the median family income in the designated rural area you wish to live in.
+Household income generally includes the combined income of the loan applicant and every adult in the household, regardless if their names are on the loan application.

 Direct USDA Loan: USDA funds the borrowers of these loans directly.
 In other words, your lender becomes USDA instead of a bank.
 These loans usually favor low-income and very-low-income Americans who can’t access any other type of financing for an adequate residence.
 Qualifying borrowers’ income must fall at or below the low-income limit in a designated area as defined by USDA.
 In some areas, the limit falls below $17,000.